cs123-stanford/cs123-stanford-2023/docs/course-material/lab-1-spr23.rst

 #.
 Upload starter code to Teensy (right arrow icon in blue bar of VSCode or click the ant icon, then upload)
 #.
 Open the serial monitor in VSCode (icon that looks like a plug in bottom bar of VSCode or click ant icon, then monitor)
 #.
 Click into the serial monitor area and then press the key **s** to make the Teensy start printing out the angle and velocity of the connected motor.
 #.
-Press ``s`` again to stop the program.
+Press ``s`` again to stop the program (use this in place of ^C, to start and stop the program).
 If you want to rerun the code, upload again or unplug and replug your computer from the Teensy.

 .. figure:: ../_static/example-output.png
     :align: center